Muaaviya/macbook-pro./README.md

-# 💻 MacBook Pro - 3D Landing Page
+# 💻 macbook pro. - 3D Landing Page

 A sleek **3D interactive landing page** featuring a **MacBook Pro** model that opens and closes smoothly as you scroll.
 Built using **React**, **Three.js**, and **TailwindCSS**, this project demonstrates the fusion of modern frontend development with immersive 3D experiences.